My Favorite Healing Foods

 Fibrous Foods: Flax and Chia Seeds

-Some of my favorite fiber sources are flax seeds and chia seeds.
-Both of them are small in size but mighty in nutrient content, versatility, and, of course, very high in fiber.
-Easy to incorporate into smoothies, oatmeal, Greek yogurt bowls, or sprinkled on top of salads, you’re able to add a little nutrient boost!
+Easy to incorporate into smoothies, oatmeal, Greek yogurt bowls, or sprinkled on top of salads, you can add a little nutrient boost!

 Cruciferous Vegetables